canonical/cloud-init/doc/rtd/reference/datasources/wsl.rst

    non-systemd distros may find ways to run cloud-init and make it just work.

-Notice that requirements 1 and 2 are met by default, i.e. WSL grants those features enabled, being the user allowed to opt-out if so desired.
+Notice that requirements 1 and 2 are met by default, i.e. WSL grants those features enabled.
+Users can disable those features, though.
+That would prevent the datasource from working.
 For more information about how to configure WSL, `check the official documentation <https://learn.microsoft.com/windows/wsl/wsl-config#configuration-settings-for-wslconf>`_.